Karchensky/nhl_api_modeling/README.md

 # nhl_api_modeling

+Repo designed to:

+1) access & scrape NHL API: https://statsapi.web.nhl.com/api/v1
- Scape NHL API, construct database to store information, build predictive models, schedule daily runs to update database & make daily predictions for betting purposes
+2) construct a local database to store scraped NHL API data
+3) build predictive models off NHL data to be used for betting purposes
+4) establish an update process so odds can be computed daily with all relevant up-to-date data